datablogger-ml/twitter-analytics/README.md

 * <strong>Topic Modelling</strong> - It is a method of Unsupervised Classification of documents, similar to clustering on numerical data, which finds natural groups of items (topics).

-## Needs of this project

-- frontend developers
-- data exploration/descriptive statistics
-- data processing/cleaning
-- statistical modeling
-- writeup/reporting
-- etc. (be as specific as possible)

 ## Featured Notebooks/Analysis/Deliverables
 * [requirements.txt](https://raw.githubusercontent.com/datablogger-ml/twitter-analytics/master/requirements.txt)
 * [Notebook/Markdown/Slide DeckTitle](link)